 We have submitted a request to RCA to give Chief Umpires access to applications in WRS.
 For now, we recommend completing your application and printing to .pdf to share with your CU, then saving your application until you have a chance to collaborate, then edit if required and submit.

 No. The emergency plan should be regatta specific.
 Consider that you will have participants who don’t normally row at your club, and you will have specific people in charge of particular duties at a regatta.
 Consider the unique challenges of regatta day.
 For example, if there is an extreme weather event, how will crews be evacuated from the race course and properly accounted for?
 Are there safe landing sites on the course for crews who can’t get to the dock?
 Will particular safety boats have particular responsibilities in particular areas?
 Etc.

 Templates are available in the COAST Resource Library.
 You can also contact firstname.lastname@example.org or email@example.com for assistance.

-Because everyone is still learning the new system, the idea was to grant someone at the ROWONTARIO office administrative access to be able to provide frontline assistance to regatta organizers if they were having difficulty setting up their regatta.
+Because everyone is still learning the new system in 2018, the idea was to grant someone at the ROWONTARIO office administrative access to be able to provide frontline assistance to regatta organizers if they were having difficulty setting up their regatta.
 It is meant to provide you with additional support as we all adapt to the changes in RegattaCentral’s platform; please don’t hesitate to reach out if you require that assistance.
 ROWONTARIO also uses the entry data file to audit the list of participating athletes and coaches to verify registration.